 - The level of theme inheritance is not limited to Magento.
-Magento theme inheritance is based on the fallback mechanism, which guarantees that if a view file is not found in the current theme, the system searches in the ancestor themes, module view files or library.
-The fallback for each type of theme files, and provides an overview of how to override ancestor themes and module designs.
+Magento theme inheritance is based on the fallback mechanism, and the best part of this mechanism is that it guarantees if a view file is not found in the current theme, the system searches in the ancestor themes, module view files, or library.
+The fallback for each type of theme files, and provides an overview of overriding the ancestor themes and module designs.
 However, that’s the most important reason customers don’t want to change the current Magento theme because the customers are too familiar with the current website design and they feel less interested when it's changed even better.

 - Main reason for the customers that why they don't want to migrate Magento extension because Magento 1 is highly dependent on external extension and it will cost a lot of money to acquire new ones, it takes a lot of time to install and configure all of the modules from the beginning as well as to solve conflicts among extensions.

-- One of the most fundamental phases of the Magento migration process is data migration.
-Customers are always scared of losing data when migrating products, sales order, product categories, blog and CMS page contents, testimonials, and product ratings, etc. So that's why they always say no with Magento 1 to Magento 2 migrations.
+- Data migration is one of the most fundamental phases of the Magento migration process.
+Customers are always scared and worried of losing data while migrating products, sales order, product categories, blog and CMS page contents, testimonials, and product ratings, etc. Hence that’s the reason why they always say no with Magento 1 to Magento 2 migrations .

-- Depending upon the complexity of your current website migration would take one to five months to migrate Magento 1 to Magento 2.
-If you want to carry migration yourself, first you have to cease temporarily work and put all the time and effort into the upgrade but as result, you need to spend a lot of time to follow the work of developers.
+- Depending upon the complexity of your current website, the migration from Magento 1 to Magento 2 would take 1-5 months.
+If you want to carry migration manually by yourself, then first of all you have to cease your work temporarily and put all the time and effort into the upgrade but as result, you need to spend a lot of time following the work of developers.

 - Can’t Afford the Cost of Magento Migration Services

 Magento Key Areas that Needs to Pay Attention